 If you’re running Windows 7, you’ll need administrator permissions to do so and the easiest way to get around that if you didn’t open the text file with them is to save the file to your desktop and then copy it back to the Premiere Pro folder.

-You can double check that you’re running the CUDA engine and rendering things on your GPU a couple of ways.
+You can check that you’re running the CUDA engine and rendering things on your GPU a couple of ways.

 First, in Premiere Pro under Project -> Settings -> General the video Render should now read “Mercury Playback engine GPU Accelerated”.